April 28, 2021

 Humans are wired the default to the truth—when we hear something, we tend to believe it rather than seek further proof.
 We only question something when the person saying it doesn’t sound convinced themselves.
 Hence why conviction is so powerful for driving home a point of view.

-But there is a problem with this.
 By stating their case forcefully enough, someone can convince people of all kinds of untruths.
-This may be an honest mistake—someone has their facts wrong and believes what they are saying, so they sound convincing, despite being incorrect.
+This can often be an honest mistake—someone has their facts wrong and believes what they are saying, so they sound convincing, despite being incorrect.

-So, how do you know when to trust what someone is telling you?
-The answer, perversely, is to look for doubt, not conviction.
+The answer, perversely, is to look not for conviction, but for doubt.
 A true expert understands a subject’s nuance and complexity, so they will usually keep an open mind and opt for conditional statements instead.
-The hallmark of an expert is someone whose answers tend to be some variation of “it depends.”

 So, resist your natural tendency to be swayed by conviction, and beware false confidence.
 When seeking a reliable expert, look for someone who will tell you “it depends.”